bahrus/tilium/README.md

 ### Utils
 - **Backdrop** - Semi-transparent overlay for modals and loading states
 - **ClickAwayListener** - Utility component for detecting clicks outside of elements
+- **CssBaseline** - Global CSS reset and normalization for consistent styling
+- **ScopedCssBaseline** - Scoped CSS reset and normalization for specific content areas
 - **IconButton** - Button for icons
 - **Dialog** - Modal dialog with DialogTitle, DialogContent, DialogActions